William John Henry Booker: Early life and family

 Before he changed his name to an American variation of Booker, William's family name was recorded as 'Booher'.
 His father, William John Booher, had emigrated from Togoland in German-controlled West Africa.
 William's paternal grandfather was a native of Togoland named Wilhelm Jacomenah Hesslebac Boohah.

 Booher's father emigrated to Canada before settling in America where he met Mary Ann Menafee.
 However, Booher died, leaving behind a wife and unborn child.
 William John Henry Booher was born on April 24, 1882, in Concord, New Hampshire.

 Wanting her son to be more familiar with the African-American community, Mary Ann Booher moved her son to the South.
 They started in Winter Park, Florida, where William noticed the alarming difference in schooling.
-But when William was fourteen, his mother passed away, leaving him, not only alone but destitute.
+But when William was fourteen, his mother died, leaving him, not only alone but destitute.
 Knowing that his mother had intended to move to Tuskegee, he packed his things.
 With the help of several friends, William got himself situated and found a string of odd jobs to make ends meet.
 He didn't quit school, though, which strained his time and his budget.
 He entered the Tuskegee Institute, founded by author, Booker T. Washington.
 Soon it became apparent that young William was on the brink of destitution as he would enter school wearing the most ragged and dirty clothes.
 This got the attention of Mrs. Booker T. Washington, who arranged for the boy to borrow clothes from a local store.
 Struggling to make ends meet, Booher was able to graduate from high school and college in 1902.
 While in Tuskegee Institute, he was awarded the Joseph Frye prize.

 Booker T. Washington, seeing the potential and dedication of the young man, offered a job to Booher at the school.
 Booher remained there for two years before entering Leonard Medical School.
 During medical school and the summer breaks, Booher used the tinsmithing he learned at Tuskegee to work on Pullman cars.
 While in college he was also very active in college athletics.
 Booher graduated from medical school in 1908 and earned his medical license in 1909 after being certified by the North Carolina Board of Medical Examinees.

 Instead of moving back to Alabama, Booher remained in North Carolina and opened his own medical practice in Oxford.